la2050/challenge/_2021/learn/heart-of-los-angeles-hola.md

   complete the art projects taught in the videos, continue to develop an appreciation for art and are eager to engage in HOLA’s Visual Arts programming upon their return to our campus.
-Approximately how many people will be directly impacted by this proposal?: '250' Approximately how many people will be indirectly impacted by this proposal?: '500' Please describe the broader impact of your proposal.: >- HOLA’s Visual Arts programming immerses underserved youth in cultural and arts education experiences they otherwise may not experience.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '250' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '500' Describe how Los Angeles County will be different if your work is successful.: >- HOLA’s Visual Arts programming immerses underserved youth in cultural and arts education experiences they otherwise may not experience.
 Believing that art can be a powerful agent of social change and that education can provide